sveltia/sveltia-cms/README.md

 - Ready to replace Netlify/Decap CMS _in some casual use case scenarios_ by updating a single line of code.
 - Existing [configuration files](https://decapcms.org/docs/configuration-options/) can be reused as is.
-- Various features are still missing though — see the [compatibility chart](#compatibility) below to see if you can migrate.
+- Various features are still missing though — look at the [compatibility chart](#compatibility) below to see if you can migrate.

 ### Better UX

 - Created and maintained by an [experienced UX engineer](https://github.com/kyoshino) who loves code and design.
-You can expect constant UX improvements.
+You can expect constant UX improvements across the platform.
 - Offers a modern, intuitive user interface, including an immersive dark mode[^2], inspired in part by the Netlify CMS v3 prototype[^1].
 - Comes with touch device support.
-While the UI is not yet optimized for smaller screens, larger tablets like iPad Pro or Pixel Tablet should work well.
+While the UI is not yet optimized for small screens, larger tablets like iPad Pro or Pixel Tablet should work well.
 - The screenshots above are worth a thousand words!

 ### Better performance

 - Built completely from scratch with Svelte instead of forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript — you can use it with almost any framework.
+- Small footprint: less than 300 KB when minified and gzipped, compared to 1.5 MB of Netlify/Decap CMS.
+And [no virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
 - Uses the GraphQL API for GitHub to quickly fetch content at once, so that entries and assets can be listed and searched instantly.
 This avoids the slowness and potential API rate limit violations caused by hundreds of requests with relation widgets[^14].
 - Saving entries and assets is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).
 - Caches Git files locally to further speed up startup and reduce bandwidth.
-- Small footprint: less than 300 KB when minified and gzipped, compared to 1.5 MB of Netlify/Decap CMS.
-And [no virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).

 ### Better productivity